Nick-LCY/AEFM/README.md

 Data collector will collect data from different data sources, and save them as files.
 By default, we use Jaeger to collect traces data, Prometheus to collect hardware data and rely on output of wrk to collect throughput data.
 You can use other data sources by writing your own collectors, as they follow the collector interface, they can be set as component and let manager to involve it.

 ### Interference Generator
 Interference generator generates CPU, memory capacity/bandwidth and network bandwidth interferences by default.
 User can also customized their own interference generator to generates other types of intererence.
+For CPU and memory capacity/bandwidth interference, we use a [modified version](https://github.com/Nick-LCY/iBench) of [iBench](https://github.com/stanford-mast/iBench).
+For network bandwidth interference, we use [IPerf3](https://hub.docker.com/r/networkstatic/iperf3) to generate.